Lcchy/gisele/README.md

 ### TODO:

+- Add current bar log
+- Fix empty loop run after regenerate (ordered options):\
+  - Move SeqInternal into Sequencer object, guard it with RwLock, maybe on each SeqInternal fields?
+  - after regen, dichotimic find on next event by time, set it.
+(Could this dichotomic search be done on each iteration?
+Suboptimal)
+- Fix delay when set_bpm to smaller bpm

+- factorize main jack event loop into structs for clarity, see it as a sliding window with a semi-synced peek.
+This is the only way wee maintain low complexity
 - use frames for precise timing, as a process cycle is 42ms, see jack doc.
 This should allow to map events on specific frames - inspi(see also links): https://github.com/free-creations/a2jmidi
 - If perf is bad: have a stream of events consumed in the jack process, filled by external threads for random deviation generation, based on base sequence.
 Use a dynamic stream height, flush when reseeding or so
 - LATER: have a central sequencer process that pushes out events to jack midi or osc sender